itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 ## Kubernetes PKI

 ### PKI Essentials
-The Kubernetes PKI is a set of public key infrastructure (PKI) components that secure communication between cluster components:
+The Kubernetes PKI is a set of components that secure communication between cluster components:

 - **Certificates** - Used to authenticate and encrypt communication between components
 - **Keys** - Used to encrypt and decrypt communication between components